Wazir Agha

-Wazir Agha (born 18 May 1922 – 8 September 2010) was a Pakistani Urdu language writer, poet, critic and essayist.
+Wazir Agha (18 May 1922 – 8 September 2010) was a Pakistani Urdu language writer, poet, critic and essayist.
 He has written many poetry and prose books.
 He was also the editor and publisher of the literary magazine "Auraq" for many decades.
 He introduced many theories in Urdu literature.
 His most famous work is on Urdu humor.
 His books focus on modern Urdu poets, notably those who have written more poems instead of ghazals.
 Agha's poems mostly have an element of the story.

-Agha has received the Sitara-e-Imtiaz (lit.
-'Star of Excellence') medal for his contributions to Urdu literature.
+Agha was awarded the Sitara-e-Imtiaz (lit.
+'Star of Excellence') for his contributions to Urdu literature.
 He was also nominated for the Nobel Prize.

-Personal life
+Early and personal life

-Background

 Agha was born on 18 May 1922 in the village Wazir Kot in the Sargodha district.
-His father was a businessman who dealt in horses from the Persian-speaking Qizilbash family.
+His father was a businessman from the Persian-speaking Qizilbash family who dealt in horses.
 Wazir's father obtained 750 acre of land from the British government in the Sargodha district.

-Agha learned Persian from his father, Punjabi from his mother.
+Agha learned Persian from his father, and Punjabi from his mother.
 During his school years, he developed a strong fondness for Urdu ghazals and started composing poetry on his own.
 He graduated from Government College, Jhang and later received his master's degree in economics from Government College, Lahore.
 He gained his PhD from the University of Punjab in 1956 for his research on humor and satire in Urdu Literature.

 Wazir Agha died on 8 September 2010 in Lahore.
 He was buried in his native village, Wazirkot, near Sargodha, Punjab, Pakistan.
+He was survived by his son Dr Saleem Agha Qizilbash, also a writer.